 The people employed by the group are critical to the success of the scheme overall.
-To deliver value for members and institutions, the trustee board and its executive management must engage employees so as to ensure that the group has the right mix of skills and experience.
-The group continued to invest in its people during the year which saw average headcount increase from 464 to 488 (2019: 433 to 464) as a result of on-going headcount growth driven by continued investment in our digital platform, to support business improvements and control initiatives and also as part of a shift from contractors to permanent employees.
+To deliver value for members and institutions, the trustee board and its executive management must engage with employees so as to ensure that the group has the right mix of skills and experience.
+The group continued to invest in its people during the year which saw average headcount increase from 488 to 518 (2020: 464 to 488) largely as a result of continued development in the in-house investment management team and in-sourcing of the member service desk.